 I choose to teach because I want to be of service to others.
-As an educator, I acknowledge the exceptional issues that encompass an education in the fine arts and work to prepare students with the skills, knowledge and wherewithal that will lead to long-term success.
-I believe learning outcomes pivot not only on the students’ efforts but also upon the levels of research, organization and dedication that I, as an educator, proffer.
+As an educator, I acknowledge the exceptional issues that encompass an education in the fine arts.
+I work to prepare students with the skills and wherewithal that will lead to long-term success.

 I work to develop activities that foster a genuine sense of community.
-I design my courses to follow in the tradition of individual application while also building in opportunities for peer-based learning.
-For example, I may have students work in a group to build a still-life, or, after an in-class exercise, I might ask them to exchange their experience in small groups.
 I find that fostering conversation from day one establishes a safe community and leads to more productive critiques.
 My intention with critiques is always two-fold, to gain feedback but also to develop vocabulary and the ability to articulate ideas effectively.

-I also make a great effort to stay abreast of teaching pedagogy via professional development.
-I strive to embody a wide variety of learning styles by incorporating readings, visual references, lectures, discussions, demonstrations, short-term exercises and longer-term projects.
+I also make the effort to stay abreast of teaching pedagogy via professional development.
+I strive to embody a variety of learning styles by incorporating readings, visual references, discussions, demonstrations, short-term exercises, and long-term projects.
 I provide supplementary resources beyond what we have time to cover in-class.

 I allow for risk and failure in my studio art courses.
 I find many students mistake accurate rendering and draftsmanship as the pinnacle of fine art.
 While such skills should be prioritized in an introductory course I also provide an overview of other considerations.
 I believe notions of concept and process should not be withheld for higher level courses but woven in with the basic fundamentals.